 Specified graduate coursework in the Psychology department’s Master of Science degree program in Applied Behavior Analysis has been approved by the Behavior Analyst Certification Board (BACB®) to meet the coursework requirements for eligibility for the Board Certification Exam.
 Consult the Master of Science in Applied Behavioral Analysis program website for details about the curriculum, application procedures and requirements for admission.

 The purpose of the Honors in Psychology Program is to recognize and support the development of exceptional Psychology students.
-The honors will allow students the opportunity to engage in advanced-level coursework to better prepare for graduate coursework and/or careers in the field of Psychology.
-Honors designation: upon successful completion of the program, students will receive an Honors designation on their diploma and transcript.
-For more information please visit the Psychology Department Honors Program website.
+The honors program will allow students the opportunity to engage in advanced-level coursework to better prepare for graduate coursework and/or careers in the field of Psychology.
+Honors designation: Upon successful completion of the program, students will receive an honors designation on their diploma and transcript.
+For more information, please visit the Psychology Department Honors Program website.

 Chair: Jill Razani